ErkanBarann/ErkanBarann/README.md

-# 💫 About Me:
+💫 About Me

-🔭 I’m currently working on:<br>Optimizing infrastructure and workflows using DevOps tools, focusing on automating deployments, streamlining CI/CD pipelines, and enhancing cloud-based solutions for improved system performance and scalability.<br><br>👯 I’m looking to collaborate on:<br>Innovative DevOps projects that involve cutting-edge automation, containerization, Kubernetes orchestration, and cloud-native applications to solve real-world problems.<br><br>🤝 I’m looking for help with:<br>Advanced techniques in observability, monitoring distributed systems, and integrating AI/ML to predict system performance and potential downtimes.<br><br>🌱 I’m currently learning:<br>Advanced Terraform usage for Infrastructure as Code (IaC), and gaining deeper expertise in AWS and Kubernetes for managing large-scale cloud environments.<br><br>💬 Key Focus Areas:<br><br>CI/CD strategies and best practices<br>Automating infrastructure with Ansible, Terraform<br>Kubernetes clusters and container orchestration<br>Cloud migration and hybrid-cloud setups
-Log analysis and monitoring with tools like Prometheus, Grafana
+I'm a DevOps enthusiast focused on building scalable and automated infrastructure using tools like Terraform, Ansible, and Kubernetes.
+Currently exploring advanced CI/CD strategies and cloud-native architectures on AWS.

+💬 Key Focus Areas:
+- Infrastructure as Code (Terraform, Ansible)
+- CI/CD pipeline design and automation
+- Kubernetes and container orchestration
+- Cloud migration and monitoring (Prometheus, Grafana)

 ⚡ Fun fact:
-DevOps is more than a career for me; it’s a mindset.
-What started as an interest in optimizing server installations and analyzing logs has grown into a passion for building resilient and efficient systems.
 I see every automation challenge as a puzzle waiting to be solved. 😊

----

 📁 Core DevOps Projects
 Explore some of the core DevOps projects I've worked on: